GLOBAL MARKETS-U.S. tax bill, Russian probe whipsaw financial markets

 The sharp moves partially reversed after U.S. Senate Republicans said they had enough support to pass a tax overhaul bill later in the day.

-The S&P 500 closed at a record high on Thursday partly on hopes of passage of the bill, expected to cut corporate taxes.
-The Dow and the S&P both ended up for the week.
+The S&P 500 closed at a record high on Thursday partly on hopes of passage of the Senate bill, expected to cut corporate taxes.

 “It looks like (the moves in markets are) a reaction to news that Flynn is prepared to testify against Trump,” said William Delwiche, investment strategist at Robert W. Baird in Milwaukee.